Last updated on November 16th, 2025 at 11:32 am

 The emergence of SeaWorld Orlando in 1973, a mega marine theme park, took the biggest bite out of Marineland’s attendance.

-While planners worked on a design to create more hands-on experiences with marine mammals at the facility, several of the historic structures and exhibits had to be demolished and some of the property was sold to the Trust for Public Land to be turned over to Flagler County for a park.
+Several of the historic structures and exhibits had to be demolished and some of the property was sold to the Trust for Public Land to be turned over to Flagler County for a park.

-New owners of Marineland Florida innovate with dolphin programs
+Marineland Florida offered innovative dolphin programs

 When the park reopened in 2006, it was known as Marineland’s Dolphin Conservation Center, and in 2011 it was sold to Georgia Aquarium and renamed Marineland Dolphin Adventure.
+The Georgia Aquarium sold the property in 2019 to Dolphin Discovery Group, which is the company that went bankrupt in 2025.

 Things to do near Marineland Florida: